damwhit/chat-app/README.md

 ## Tradeoffs and Next Steps

 - I wanted to focus on front-end for this app, so the backend lacks a db or any kind of persistence.
+- I'm not too happy with my test implementation.
+I went down a rabbit hole of trying to make a websocket request from one user and confirming that the other user could see it on the ui.
+With more time, I'd like to flesh that out.
 - If I were to build out the front-end more I think that incorporating routing would make both user navigation and testing better.